Refbox

 Learn about Boxes - containers for your Assets, how to create, edit, export, and organize them.

 Boxes are containers for your Assets.
-Each Box holds images, videos, GIFs, PDFs, 3D models, audio, links, and notes.
+Each Box holds images, videos, GIFs, PDFs, 3D models, audio, links, notes, and sketches.
 Think of them as project folders that keep your reference materials organized and separated by context.

 Creating and Managing Boxes